Generating Illustrated Instructions

 We propose a simple method to accomplish this: \textit{spatial tiling}.
 As illustrated in \cref{fig:method}, the denoising U-Net is given latents ${\bf z}_i$ corresponding to each of the output images simultaneously, tiled spatially as if a single image.
 At training time, training images are encoded into the latent space as usual, then reshaped into the tiled format.
 In detail,

 where $\mathcal{E}$ is the encoder to map the image to the latent space (for instance, using a VAE~\cite{kingmaAutoEncodingVariationalBayes2014}), $L_{LDM}$ is the training objective for the LDM, $t$ denotes a timestep of the diffusion process, $\epsilon$ denotes the noise added at a given timestep, and $\theta$ denotes the parameters of the learned denoising U-Net.
 At inference, we use classifier-free guidance~\cite{nichol2022glide} to generate a latent ${\bf \tilde{z}}$ given conditioning goal and $N$ step texts.
 We split the latent into ${\bf \tilde{z}}_1, ..., {\bf \tilde{z}}_N$, and decode into generated images using a decoder $\mathcal{D}$ corresponding to the encoder $\mathcal{E}$, \ie ${\bf \tilde{I}}_i = \mathcal{D} \left( {\bf \tilde{z}}_i \right) $.
+(We opt for tiling along a single spatial dimension for simplicity, and find that alternative tiling strategies do not significantly affect performance; see Appendix~\cref{sec:appdx:tiling}.)
 We refer the reader to the Appendix~\cref{sec:appdx:prelims} and~\cite{rombachHighResolutionImageSynthesis2022} for further details on LDMs.
 Given the stacked conditioning and generation operations, we refer to our final model as \METHODNAME.

 During training, goal and step text are obtained from ground truth, while at inference, a pretrained LLM is used to transform arbitrary user input text to an inferred goal and generated step texts.
 We describe the LLM inference procedure and prompt engineering in the Appendix~\cref{sec:appdx:promptengg}.
 We initialize the U-Net using a pretrained T2I model, and finetune all layers when training with the stacked input.
 Our stacked conditioning only increases the spatial resolution of the input to the U-Net for which can be modeled entirely using the existing parameters (spatial convolutions, attention) of the U-Net.
 We use the T2I model's text encoder ($\psi$), kept frozen, to encode the goal and step texts.